overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 As such, to create your own Disaster Recovery Plan, you'll need to review the recommended resources to assemble from [Section 5: xxx ] of this document and:
 - Assemble an explicit DR plan that's unique to your EXACT business needs
 - Validate this plan with any/all persons who will have a role to play in implementing this plan.
-- Ensure that your own disaster recovery plan stays regularly-tested and up-to-date (as recommended in [Section 8: xxx ] and [Section 9: yyyy])
+- Ensure that your own disaster recovery plan stays regularly-tested and up-to-date (as recommended in [Section 8: Regular Testing](#section-8-regular-testing) and [Section 9: Maintenance and Upkeep Concerns](#section-9-maintenance-and-upkeep-concerns)

 ### Typical Milestones to Address When Creating Disaster Recovery Plans